 - Cuisine: Jewish

-- 1 lbs of potato
+- 1 lb of potato (about 2 large potatoes)

 - 1/2 cup of drained sauerkraut

-- 1/4 cup of flour (I used buckwheat, but anything would work)
+- 1/4 cup of flour (see notes)

 - 1 egg

-- 1 tsp salt and 1/4 tsp pepper (to taste)
+- 1/4 tsp pepper

-- Oil for frying
+- Oil for frying or baking

-- Serve hot with mustard.
+- Serve immediately.